Battle of the Santa Cruz Islands: Carrier action on 26 October: post-first strike actions

 Twenty minutes later, the 16 Zuikaku torpedo planes arrived and split up to attack Enterprise.
-One group of torpedo bombers was attacked by two CAP Wildcats which shot down three of them and damaged a fourth.
+One group of torpedo bombers was attacked by two CAP Wildcats, again including Vejtasa, which shot down three of them and damaged a fourth.
 On fire, the fourth damaged aircraft purposely crashed into the destroyer Smith, setting the ship on fire and killing 57 of her crew.
 The torpedo carried by this aircraft detonated shortly after impact, causing more damage.
 The fires initially seemed out of control until Smith's commanding officer ordered the destroyer to steer into the large spraying wake of the battleship USS South Dakota, which helped put out the fires.
 Smith then resumed her station, firing her remaining anti-aircraft guns at the torpedo planes.

 The remaining torpedo planes attacked Enterprise, South Dakota, and the cruiser Portland, but all of their torpedoes missed or failed, causing no damage.
 The engagement was over at 10:53; 9 of the 16 torpedo aircraft were lost in this attack.
-After suppressing most of the onboard fires, at 11:15 Enterprise reopened her flight deck to begin landing returning aircraft from the morning U.S. strikes on the Japanese warship forces.
+After suppressing most of the onboard fires, at 11:15 Enterprise reopened her flight deck to begin landing returning aircraft from the morning US strikes on the Japanese warship forces.
 However, only a few aircraft landed before the next wave of Japanese strike aircraft arrived and began their attacks on Enterprise, forcing a suspension of landing operations.

-Between 09:05 and 09:14, Jun'yō had arrived within 280 nmi of the U.S. carriers and launched a strike of 17 dive bombers and 12 Zeros, under the command of Lieutenant Yoshio Shiga.
+Between 09:05 and 09:14, Jun'yō had arrived within 280 nmi of the US carriers and launched a strike of 17 dive bombers and 12 Zeros, under the command of Lieutenant Yoshio Shiga.
 As the Japanese main body and advanced force maneuvered to try to join formations, Jun'yō readied follow-up strikes.
 At 11:21, the Jun'yō aircraft arrived and dove on the Enterprise task force.
 The dive bombers scored one near miss on Enterprise, causing more damage, and one hit each on South Dakota and light cruiser San Juan, causing moderate damage to both ships.
+On South Dakota, the bomb hit the number one turret though it failed to penetrate, but two men were killed and over fifty including the ship's commanding officer were wounded by fragments.
+Splinters from the bomb damaged the center and left gun of the number two turret, of which the gun crew was eventually informed by the Bureau of Ordnance that the gouges were deep enough that the barrels should not be fired; this was not fully repaired so it would handicap South Dakota in the later Second Naval Battle of Guadalcanal.
 Eight of the seventeen Japanese dive bombers were destroyed in this attack, with three more ditching on their return.